twolfson/twolfson.com/articles/testing-with-other-services.md

 At Uber, we took this one step further and made an HTTP server instead of overwriting in-process logic.

 # Pros
+- No need to write all mocks by hand
 - Responses are as accurate as last time they were saved
 - Works with distributed systems (e.g. `child processes`)
 - To maintain/update fixtures, delete files and re-run tests